chef/chef-web-docs/infra_resources_readme.md

 **resource_new_in**

 This will add **New in Chef Infra Client X.Y** to the description of the resource page.
-The text won't appear if value is blank.
+The text will not appear if value is blank.

 Example: